d3v1l1989/embywatch/README.md

 - [Jellyfin](https://jellyfin.org/) for the amazing media server
 - [Discord.py](https://discordpy.readthedocs.io/) for the Discord API wrapper
+- [nichtlegacy](https://github.com/nichtlegacy) for the original [PlexWatch](https://github.com/nichtlegacy/PlexWatch) project that inspired this bot
 - All contributors and users of this bot